I can move things with my mind.

 No, no, no!
 Stop!

 “Is everything alright, Stormi?” she asked.
-There was concern and curiosity in her cool silver eyes, fixed on me from behind her glasses.
+There was concern and curiosity in her dark brown eyes, fixed on me from behind her glasses.

 She offered me a smile, then went back to organizing shelves.